@ttsc/paths: Module Specifier Rewriting

 append-ing or filtering aNodeList?
 No flag needed.

-When in doubt, set both โ the cost is zero and the failure mode is silent.
+When in doubt, set both.
+The cost is zero and the failure mode is silent.

 Pulling it together